PyJaipur/100DaysOfCode/premanshupareek/README.md

 ## Day 10
 1. Took a break from Working on the project and Revised some basic algorithms and data structures

+## Day 11
+1. Learned about the APIs
+2. Worked on implementing a JSON endpoint that serves the same information as displayed in the HTML endpoints for an item in the catalog